Top

 For many students, the transition from school to Sixth Form can be challenging.
 So Marling is committed to offering extensive pastoral care to do as much as possible to ensure the academic and personal well-being of every individual student.

-Our Sixth Form team, including our Student Support Worker, Heads of Year 12 & 13, Head of Sixth Form, Form Tutors and Sixth Form staff are always available to help with anything from practical day-to-day issues to academic or personal challenges.
+Our Sixth Form team, including our Student Support Workers, Head of Learning Community, Head of Sixth Form, Form Tutors and Sixth Form administrators are always available to help with anything from practical day-to-day issues to academic or personal challenges.
 Together we offer wide-ranging provision:

 Every student should feel they have support and someone to turn to for advice and guidance, should they need it.